nrjdalal/smart-registry/README.md

 You can extend the generated `registry.json` and `r/<registry-item>.json` files by creating a `registry.json` file in the root of your project.
 The properties in this file will be merged with the generated properties.

+### Example

-### Let's take an example, for the following directory structure:
+For the following directory structure:

 ```plaintext
 registry/